stardog-union/stardog-groovy/README.md

 *    Installation now available via Maven Central and "com.complexible.stardog:stardog-groovy:2.1.3" dependency
 *    No longer a dependency on Spring, i.e. the Stardog-Spring DataSource can no longer be passed as a constructor.
 The Stardog Groovy class performs all the same operations.
+*    Stardog-groovy 4.2.1 and later should be built with Gradle 2.3

 ## Development ##